dashbird/site/content/blog/aws-lambda-supports-node-version-8.10.md

 That is so sexy!
 Finally a reason to use `try catch` blocks in JavaScript!
 I haven't seen one of those since 2015 when I last tortured myself with C#.
 Good times.
 Hope to forget them as soon as possible.

+**Re-write**:
+Another great advantage of async/await is better error handling.
+You can use a try/catch block inside the scope of an async function.
+Even though the function awaits an asynchronous operation, any errors end up in the catch block.

+**Re-write**:
+You may port your existing Node.js 4.3 and 6.10 functions over to Node.js 8.10 by updating the runtime.
+Node.js 8.10 does include numerous breaking changes from previous Node versions.
+Make sure to review the API changes between Node.js 4.3, 6.10, and Node.js 8.10 to see if there are other changes that might affect your code.
+We recommend testing that your Lambda function passes internal validation for its behavior when upgrading to the new runtime version.
+You can use Lambda versions/aliases to safely test that your function runs as expected on Node 8.10, before routing production traffic to it.

 ## Make sure to specify the new version
 While configuring the [Serverless Framework](https://serverless.com/) for local development, like every other sane human being, you need to specify the runtime underneath the `provider` section.
 Like this.